kubernetes-csi/csi-driver-smb/charts/README.md

 # Installation with Helm 3

-Quick start instructions for the setup and configuration of azurefile CSI driver using Helm.
+Quick start instructions for the setup and configuration of smb CSI driver using Helm.

 ## Prerequisites